juxhouse/bela-resources/reference/ECD-File-Format.md

 #### Custom Metadata

 Each line can have custom metadata as a JSON object at the end.
 It must be formatted as a single line, without newline characters.
-JSON already require newlines to be escaped in strings.
+JSON already requires newlines to be escaped in strings.

 #### Comments